practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 ### Environment specific source code for Hello, World!

-Since these are three different Common Lisp environments, there are differences in the related source code files -- which doesn't mean that things couldn't be done differently than shown here:
+Since these are three different Common Lisp environments, there are differences in the related source code -- which doesn't mean that things couldn't be done differently than shown here:

 #### SBCL